-DARPins offer a differentiated approach to treating COVID-19 through a single molecule that can engage up to three parts of the SARS-CoV-2 virus simultaneously to neutralize the virus through multiple mechanisms.
-This offers potentially broader efficacy – across both therapeutic and prophylactic settings – and reduced potential for the development of viral drug resistance.
-DARPins are also produced through rapid, high-yield microbial fermentation for potential speed and cost advantages over mammalian cell production employed for antibodies.
+Ensovibep offers a differentiated approach to treating COVID-19 through a single molecule that can target up to three parts of the SARS-CoV-2 virus simultaneously to neutralize the virus through cooperative binding.
+This offers potentially broader efficacy and reduced potential for the development of viral drug resistance.
+All DARPins are produced through a rapid, high-yield microbial fermentation process.

 COVID-19 represents the biggest disease burden in the world today through its impact on healthcare, society and economies.
 A multi-solution strategy is needed to combat the pandemic and the need for antiviral treatments to complement global vaccination efforts has never been greater.
 As disease transmission continues through pockets of unvaccinated populations, in patients with compromised immune systems and co-morbidities, and as variants continue to emerge, millions of patients around the world are in need of differentiated therapies that are specifically designed to combat COVID-19 in all its forms.